 Defined as death of either a pregnant woman or death of a woman within 42 days of delivery, miscarriage, termination or ectopic pregnancy providing the death is associated with pregnancy or its treatment.

 In the UK, maternal mortality rates can be calculated in two ways:

 - Through official death certification to the Registrars General (the Office for National Statistics and its equivalents).

-- Direct deaths are defined as those related to obstetric complications during pregnancy, labour or puerperium (6 weeks) or resulting from any treatment received.
+- Direct deaths are defined as those related to obstetric complications during pregnancy, labour or puerperium (six weeks) or resulting from any treatment received.

 - Indirect deaths are those associated with a disorder, the effect of which is exacerbated by pregnancy.

-- Late deaths occur ≥42 days after end of pregnancy.
+- Late maternal deaths occur ≥42 days but less than one year after end of pregnancy.

 - Add notes to any clinical page and create a reflective diary